Lowouis/spotly/README.md

 ## Auteur

 Ce projet a été développé par Louis GURITA et est maintenu par lui même.
-Pour toute question ou suggestion, n'hésitez pas à nous contacter.
+Pour toute question ou suggestion, n'hésitez pas à me contacter.

-#### English Version
+## English Version

 Spotly is an open-source resource management and booking application designed for businesses.
 It enables employees to reserve and efficiently organize the use of shared resources, such as